aws/aws-graviton-getting-started/perfrunbook/intro_to_benchmarking.md

 > “How does a Graviton instance’s request throughput compare to current instances on my Java application at a P99 of 10ms for a mix of 60% GETS and 40% PUTS on Ubuntu 20.04LTS?

-This narrower in scope question defines a specific experiment that can be answered conclusively without a mountain of data.
+This question is narrower in scope and defines a specific experiment that can be answered conclusively without a mountain of data.
 Always ask specific questions so as to get specific answers and conclusions.

 ### Less moving parts